Freeway Bureau

-The Freeway Bureau (高速公路局 (Gāosù Gōnglù Jú)) is the government agency under the Ministry of Transportation and Communications of Taiwan in charge for freeway-related matters.
+The Freeway Bureau (高速公路局 (Gāosù Gōnglù Jú)) is the government agency under the Ministry of Transportation and Communications of Taiwan in charge managing the national highway system.
+It is responsible for planning the freeway network, managing construction, toll collection, traveller services, traffic management, and maintenance.

 History

-The bureau was originally established on 8 June 1970 as Freeway Engineering Bureau.
-On 1 December 1978, it was renamed to Taiwan Area National Freeway Bureau.
+The bureau was originally established on 8 June 1970 as Freeway Engineering Bureau to oversee the construction of National Freeway 1.
+On 1 December 1978, it was renamed to Taiwan Area National Freeway Bureau as the responsibilities of the bureau transitioned to managing freeway operations.

+On 5 March 1987, the bureau established a separate office for the construction of National Freeway 3 to alleviate congestion on National Freeway 1.
+In 17 April 1989, plans began being developed to construct a freeway between Nangang and Yilan which would eventually become National Freeway 5.
+On 5 January 1990, the offices overseeing construction were combined to form a separate Taiwan Area National Expressway Engineering Bureau.

-On 12 February 2018, Taiwan Area National Freeway Bureau merged with Taiwan Area National Expressway Engineering Bureau, and was renamed the Freeway Bureau.
+On 12 February 2018, the Taiwan Area National Freeway Bureau was merged back with the Taiwan Area National Expressway Engineering Bureau, and was renamed the Freeway Bureau.